 How Much Does Data Recovery Cost?

-When your hard drive starts clicking or your computer stops booting up, and your local computer repair expert sadly informs you that there’s nothing they can do, one of the first questions on your mind is often, “How much does data recovery cost?”
+When your hard drive starts clicking or your computer stops booting up and your local computer repair expert sadly informs you that there’s nothing they can do and you need to take your device to a data recovery lab, one of the first questions on your mind is often, "What is a data recovery lab?"

 All data recovery cases are different, and the cost of a data recovery case can vary wildly depending on the situation.
 Typically, recovering data from a clicking hard drive, for example, can cost between $700 and $1200.
 The size of the hard drive and the severity of the damage the drive has suffered have a large impact on the amount of work a data recovery professional needs to be able to salvage data from it.